What's Happening in June

-The increasingly pluralistic and multicultural population of the U.S. is made up of many different ethnic, cultural, faith and religious communities.
-To promote understanding, respect and inclusion, ADL offers this resource as a tool to increase awareness of and respect for religious observations and ethnic and cultural festivities that may affect students, colleagues and neighbors in your community.
+The increasingly pluralistic population of the United States is made up of many different ethnic, cultural, faith and religious communities.
+To enhance mutual understanding among groups and promote inclusive communities, the ADL offers this resource as a tool to increase awareness of and respect for religious obligations and ethnic and cultural festivities that may affect students, colleagues and neighbors in your community.

 The calendar includes significant religious observances of the major faiths represented in the United States.
-It can be used as a resource to plan
+It can be used when planning

 - school exam schedules and activities,